 - An image or painting where the borders are undefined and seem to fade away gradually until it blends into the background.

-- A blue-green pigment composed more of green than blue.
+- A darker blue-green pigment composed more of green than blue falling between teal and green on the color wheel.
 Viridian takes its name from the Latin viridis meaning “green”.

 - The communication of ideas through the visual display of information.
 Primarily associated with two dimensional images, it includes: alphanumeric, art, signs, and electronic resources.
 Recent research in the field has focused on web design and graphically oriented usability.

 - Visual Economy

 - As used in art, a paring down to only the essential elements required to achieve the desired effect; a.k.a. simplicity.
 See “Principles of Good Design: Visual Economy” for more information.

 - The mass of three-dimensional shapes in space.

 Have a question?